Tony Jay: United States

-Jay's voice-over work included Monsieur D'Arque, the amoral asylum superintendent, in Disney's 1991 hit animated film version of Beauty and the Beast.
-From 1994 to 2001 he supplied the voice for the virus Megabyte in the computer animated television show ReBoot.
+Jay's voice-over work included Monsieur D'Arque, an amoral asylum superintendent, in Disney's 1991 hit animated film version of Beauty and the Beast.
+From 1994 to 2001 he supplied the voice for the virus Megabyte in the animated series ReBoot.
 According to one source, Jay was preferred to Patrick Stewart, Derek Jacobi and Ian McKellen for the voice of the main antagonist Judge Claude Frollo in Disney's 1996 animated film adaptation of The Hunchback of Notre Dame, directed by Gary Trousdale and Kirk Wise, who had also steered his performance in the film version of Beauty and the Beast.
 Jay reprised Frollo's voice for Walt Disney World's nighttime light and fireworks show Fantasmic!
 From 1995 to 1996 Jay was the voice of the alien warlord Lord Dregg, the villain during the last two seasons of the original 1987 Teenage Mutant Ninja Turtles animated TV series.

 He is also well known among fans of the 1996–2003 video game series Legacy of Kain for his voicing of the original Mortanius and of the Elder God, alongside several other minor characters.

 In various animated projects Jay took over the voice of Shere Khan, which actor George Sanders had originated for the 1967 Disney animated film The Jungle Book.
-In 11 episodes spanning 1990–91, Jay voiced Shere Khan for Disney's animated TV series TaleSpin, The Jungle Book: Rhythm and Groove videogame (2000), and the House of Mouse (2001–02).
+In 11 episodes spanning 1990–91, Jay voiced Shere Khan for Disney's animated TV series TaleSpin, The Jungle Book: Rhythm and Groove videogame (2000), and House of Mouse (2001–02).
 His final appearance as Khan came in the 2003 film The Jungle Book 2.
-His final role was voicing Spiderus in the Miss Spider series.
+His final role was voicing Spiderus in Miss Spider's Sunny Patch Friends.